leighlatham123/lumen-product-api-example/README.md

 - php artisan db:seed --class=DatabaseSeeder

 ### Environment Setup
-Important environment variables are the database and default user + pass as the application won't work without them
+Important environment variables are the database and default user + pass.
+If you fail to provide a default user name and pass the default values are: **secure_user** - **secure_password** for basic auth requests.

 ```
 # API Basic Auth Details